c0dearm/mushin/SECURITY.md

 ## Reporting a Vulnerability

-Please, if you find a security vulnerability in this project, report it in the form of a [GitHub issue](https://github.com/c0dearm/mushin/issues/new).
+Please, if you find a security vulnerability in this project, report it in the form of a [GitHub issue](https://github.com/c0dearm/mushin/issues/new) with the `vulnerability` label.
 Including a brief description of the issue and instructions on how to reproduce it (exploit it).